There’s a lot of buzz surrounding Voice Search, an emerging trend with marketers climbing walls upside down.

 Marketing: Food for thought

 Marketing with smart speakers?
 How hard can it be?
-For the most part, no one can tell where voice search is headed shortly.
+Mostly, no one can tell where the voice search is headed shortly.

-But even then, marketers are bracing themselves for some significant changes in the field.
-When you take out the visual aspect from regular searches, how are you going to foster user engagement beyond the 3second interaction when a user is asking a question?
-All those hours of hard work (and money!) that have gone into designing websites is all this going to waste?
+But even then, marketers are bracing themselves for significant changes in the field.
+When you take out the visual aspect from regular searches, how will you foster user engagement beyond the 3second interaction when a user asks a question?
+All those hours of hard work (and money!) that have gone into designing websites are all this going to waste?

 These are still early days for marketing on voice devices.
 Ms. Reubenstein compared it to when brands began making apps for mobile devices.
 But over time, she said, voice interactions will begin to replace many of the activities that people are conducting on screens.

-You also have to think about getting your company in front of voice users.
+You also have to consider getting your company in front of voice users.
 But it’s too early to say anything.
-Companies who own the smart tech will themselves want to dictate a lot of the direction.
+Companies who own the smart tech will want to dictate a lot of the direction.
 That’s something we can be sure of.

-- Add your business information to local SEO directories and them updated.
+Add your business information to local SEO directories, and keep them updated.

-- Continue implementing AMP pages for your site, and start using the ‘Speakable‘ attribute from Schema.
-Speakable (BETA) lets you mark pieces of content that are appropriate for easy voice output.
+Continue implementing AMP pages for your site, and start using the ‘Speakable‘ attribute from Schema.
+Speakable (BETA) lets you mark pieces of appropriate content for accessible voice output.

-- Go back and optimize your images with appropriate tags and titles.
-There are tens of millions of Google Home users, and they all want to see some awesome photos.
+Go back and optimize your images with appropriate tags and titles.
+There are tens of millions of Google Home users who want to see some awesome photos.

-- Work on polishing your brand presence online.
+Work on polishing your brand presence online.
 E.g., Get listed on review sites but also keep up regular appearances.
-Use clear language when responding to any good or bad reviews.
+Use precise language when responding to any good or bad reviews.

-- Stick with using lists and snippets that Google and other search engines can pick up as featured content pieces.
+Stick with lists and snippets that Google and other search engines can pick up as featured content pieces.

-On a strict SEO side of things, keep focusing on long-tail keywords and writing with clear intent.
+Keep focusing on long-tail keywords and writing with clear intent on the strict SEO side of things.
 What do you intend for readers to learn from your content?
 What’s your message?

 Everything else follows the same traditional rules; performance, usability, etc.

-Voice search in 2019 is going to get interesting.
-It’s likely to be the first year when a lot more marketing people come together to do experiments and other exciting things.
-A market with 100’s of millions of users will not be left untapped.
+The Voice search is going to get interesting.
+It’s likely the first year when many more marketing people come together to do experiments and other exciting things.
+A market with 100’s millions of users will not be left untapped.

-And if you haven’t already, get yourself a smart speaking device and run some real experiments yourself.
+And if you haven’t already, get an intelligent speaking device and run some experiments.
 Nothing will give you better insight than tinkering with the thing directly.